 With flour and a bag of baked goods under your arm, you're off to an island surrounded by the Havel.
 If a 24-minute walk is too long for you, you can also take the M36 and ride around the lake.

-It doesn't get much more idyllic than this, and all this in Berlin: on the island of Eiswerder, surrounded by the Havel, you' ll find the old half-timbered house with the Stilbruch restaurant.
+It doesn't get much more idyllic than the island of Eiswerder.
+Surrounded by the Havel, you'll find the old half-timbered house with the Stilbruch restaurant.
 Let's face it, the restaurant isn't a bargain, yet the charming atmosphere and view of the water give you an idyllic view that you won't find anywhere else in Berlin.
-The menu is upmarket and traditional, with lamb shank or cod fillet, and there's also a delicious selection of Berlin wines!
+The menu's upmarket and traditional, with lamb shank or cod fillet, and there's also a delicious selection of Berlin wines!

 So here's to you and your new home in Berlin Spandau!

 Please reach out to email@example.com if you have any suggestions or inquiries about the content on this page.